Please enter your current email address to receive instructions on resetting your password.

-It is operated and maintained by the U.S. Coast Guard and only open for inside tours a couple of times a year, but visitors can see the exterior year around from the refuge.
+It is operated and maintained by the U.S. Coast Guard and only open for inside tours a couple of times a year, but visitors can appreciate the recently repainted exterior from the refuge.

 The "Legacy of the Lighthouse" tours are presented throughout the summer, which is considered "a must for lighthouse lovers."

 Located at Fort Monroe in Hampton, the Old Point Comfort Lighthouse is operated and maintained by the U.S. Coast Guard and not open to the public, yet it can be viewed from the street.

 The keeper lives in an adjoining house owned and maintained by the Army since 1973.
 Overlooking the entrance of Hampton Roads and commissioned by Thomas Jefferson, it is the second oldest on the Bay, built in 1802.

 It stands 54 feet tall and is an octagonal sandstone structure.
 During the War of 1812, it was used as a watch tower.
 During the Civil War, it was riddled with bullets by naval guns.

 The New Point Comfort Lighthouse was commissioned in 1804 by Thomas Jefferson.
 It stands 63 feet tall and is an octagonal sandstone structure.
 During the Civil War, Confederate soldiers disabled its light to make it dangerous for Union troops to navigate the Bay.
 After the war, it was fixed.
 In 1919, it was partially automated, putting its keeper out of a job and home.

 New Point Comfort Island was acquired by the Nature Conservancy in 1979, which turned it over to Mathews County as a natural area in 1982.
 Today, the lighthouse is not officially open to the public, yet access by boat is not restricted.
 Most visitors prefer to look at it from the observation deck at the preserve.